Moremi Game Reserve

 • Moremi Game Reserve is called the Garden of Eden for a reason – lush riverine habitats, grasslands, floodplains, lagoons, and tall trees full of presence.

-• It’s a good place to see rare predators such as cheetahs, hyenas, lions, leopards and wild dogs.
+• It’s a good place to see rare predators such as cheetahs, hyenas, lions, leopards and African wild dogs.

 • Both black and white rhinos are slowly being reintroduced into Moremi for safekeeping.